 - Ultimate guides

-These formats are considered evergreen because their search volume and intent rarely change over time.
-As such, they are ripe for SEO evergreen content creation.
+These formats are evergreen because their search volume and intent change very little over time.
+As such, they are a gold mine for SEO evergreen content creation.

-For example, when discussing the topic of evergreen content, you could approach the subject in a variety of articles, for example:
+When discussing the topic of evergreen content, for example, you could approach the subject in a variety of evergreen articles, for example:

 - The 15 Best Evergreen Content Practices

-These formats clearly adhere to the type of content that works best for evergreen content creation.
-Keep in mind that even though you create content in this format, it won’t automatically be evergreen.
-For content to be evergreen, you have to connect the right format with the right topic.
+These formats adhere to the type of content that works best for evergreen content creation.
+Remember that even though you create content in this format, it won’t automatically be evergreen.
+For that, you have to connect the right format with the right topic.

 What topics make good evergreen content?
-The answer to this question will largely depend on your industry.
-(Consider what is evergreen to your business?
+The answer will largely depend on your industry.
+(Consider what evergreen means to your business.
 From products to principles, these core elements can define your overall evergreen content strategy.)
-You can look to these examples to frame your understanding of solid evergreen content topics.
+Look at these examples to frame your understanding of solid evergreen content topics.

 These topics all cover themes that will remain relevant for a long time and have a clear search intent that does not waver.
 Many times, evergreen content will be top-of-funnel (such as the above examples) rather than bottom-of-the-funnel content.
-Keep in mind that this isn’t always true.
+Although, there are exceptions.
 Some evergreen writing is ideal for more niche topics typically associated with the evaluation and purchasing stages of your marketing funnel.
 For example, Toys for Toddlers: Need-to-Know Tips Before You Buy.

 Evergreen Content: What It Isn’t

 When learning about what something is, it’s also valuable to explore what it isn’t.
-With that in mind, take a look at these examples highlighting topics that are not evergreen.
+Take a look at these examples highlighting topics that aren’t evergreen.

-- Time-specific articles (example: The Best New Artists of 2021)
+- Time-specific articles (The Best New Artists of 2021)

-- News coverage (example: Presidential Election Results for 2020)
+- News coverage (Presidential Election Results for 2020)

-- Trending topics (example: The Most Stylish Prom Dresses for Seniors)
+- Trending topics (The Most Stylish Prom Dresses for Seniors)

-- Holiday-based articles (example: How to Decorate a Christmas Tree)
+- Seasonal articles (How To Decorate a Christmas Tree)

-- Sporting event (example: Who Won March Madness?)
+- Sporting events or pop culture (Who Won March Madness?)

 Creating evergreen content is a necessary element of any effective content marketing strategy.
-When combined with proven SEO methods, it’s a sure-fire way to bolster your traffic and generate new leads and brand awareness.
-But, even though you now have a deeper understanding of what evergreen content is, you’re most likely still curious about the process of evergreen content creation.
+Combined with proven SEO methods, evergreen content is a surefire way to drive traffic and generate new leads and brand awareness.

 Perform Keyword Research

-Step 1: Use a tool like Ahrefs or SEMrush to perform keyword research.
-These tools provide valuable insight into the search volume of a keyword.
-They also create lists of other relevant keywords that might have a lower competition level or may be more appropriate for your brand.
-Remember, while broad topics appeal to wide audiences, they also have a strong competitive field.
-Long-tail keywords often provide more space for you to prove your authority, grab rankings, and secure traffic.
+Step 1: Use a keyword research tool like Ahrefs or SEMrush to gain valuable insight into the search volume of a keyword.
+They also generate lists of other relevant keywords that may have lower keyword difficulty or might be more appropriate for your brand.
+Remember, while broad topics appeal to wide audiences, they also have more competition.
+Long-tail keywords can provide more space to prove your authority, grab rankings, and secure traffic.

-While performing keyword research, you might find people are searching for your topic in another manner.
-Using the Parent Topic feature in Ahrefs, you can see other keyword combinations that might have a better ranking and traffic potential.
-Approach keyword choice with your audience top-of-mind.
-It’s important to write your SEO evergreen content according to how the intended audience speaks about the topic rather than trying to force your unique business language onto their search queries.
+While performing keyword research, you might find people are searching for your topic using a different keyword.
+Using the Parent Topic feature in Ahrefs, you can see other keyword combinations that might have better ranking and traffic potential.
+Approach keyword choice with your target audience top-of-mind, and write your SEO evergreen pieces according to how the intended audience speaks about the topic rather than using overly technical language.

-Step 2: It’s easy to think of Google as the enemy, especially when dealing with a particularly metric-busting algorithm update.
+Step 2: It’s easy to think of Google as the enemy, especially when dealing with a metric-busting algorithm update.
 However, Google is, in fact, your friend.
-(At least when it comes to keyword research!)
-Use this popular search engine to search for what your competitors are doing and do it better.
-Performing keyword research on Google also lets you see how Google interprets the intent of your query and provides a window into what the audience wants from content for this topic.
+Use it to look at what your competitors are doing so you can do it better.
+Performing keyword research on Google also lets you see how it interprets the intent of your query and provides insight into what the audience expects from your topic.

-Step 3: Both steps one and two touch on search intent.
-But search intent is so vital to keyword research, it’s worth mentioning again.
-When performing keyword research, always keep the intent of the query in mind.
-Search intent is more vital to successful keyword research than ever before.
-(Google’s May 2020 Core Update primarily focused on search intent.)
-As a result, when performing keyword research, keep the query’s intent at the forefront of your content creation.
+Step 3: Both steps one and two touch on intent, but search intent is so vital to keyword research that it’s worth mentioning again.
+When performing keyword research, always keep the query’s intent in mind.

 Tips for Writing Evergreen Content

-Tip #1: Approach a topic via a unique angle and with authority.
-Also, maintain a high level of quality both in your writing style and the purpose behind your content creation.
+Tip #1: Approach your topic with a unique viewpoint and authority.
+Also, maintain a high level of quality both in your writing style and the purpose behind your evergreen piece.
 (Think: does this solve a problem, simplify a solution, streamline practices, etc.)

-Tip #2: Your new piece of content will not be the first published on the topic.
-Therefore, it needs to be better, deliver more, and be backed by a strong SEO strategy to truly make a difference.
-Of course, you also have to keep in mind that your article will not be the last piece of content ever written focused on your chosen topic.
+Tip #2: Chances are, your article won’t be the first published on the topic.
+Therefore, it needs to be better, deliver more value, and be backed by a strong SEO strategy to make a difference.
+Similarly, your evergreen article won’t be the last ever written on your chosen topic.
 Be sure your writing can stand the test of time.
-As a result, avoid using language like:
+Avoid using temporal language like: